Easy CPE Credits

 Customer Comments

 Margaret Park: "Having had my 5th child in the past 8 years and not working outside the home for the past 6-1/2 years, I was desperate for credits.
-Wolf rinke couldn't have made it easier to get me credits while still at home caring for my children."
+Wolf Rinke couldn't have made it easier to get me credits while still at home caring for my children."

 Debra Finkelstein: "Thanks for sending me the materials so quickly.
 This was my first time getting CPE credits this way.
 It was a very enjoyable way to learn and review.
 I will definitely use the information."